jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/reports.md

 ## Subscription to reports

 The Analytics sections on
-the ASM have a subscription
+the ARM have a subscription
 button that allows you to
 subscribe to daily,
 weekly or monthly emails.